consumerization of IT strategic management

 • Amazon, the world's largest online retailer and marketplace, has used its e-business model to disrupt and expand into numerous well-established industries, including publishing and supermarkets.

-• Schindler Group, a multinational elevator and escalator company founded in 1874, is a legacy company that incorporated e-business by using IoT and other technologies to add internet and mobility services to its product offerings.
+• Schindler Group, a multinational elevator and escalator company founded in 1874, is a legacy company that incorporated e-business by using internet of things (IoT) and other technologies to add internet and mobility services to its product offerings.

 Advantages of e-business

-E-business has drastically changed how enterprises, government agencies, nonprofit organizations and other institutions operate, allowing them to increase productivity, lower costs, move more quickly toward digital transformation and upgrade processes.
+E-business has drastically changed how enterprises, government agencies, nonprofit organizations and other institutions operate, enabling them to increase productivity, lower costs, move more quickly toward digital business transformation and upgrade processes.

-Electronic communication systems, such as email, video conferencing and online collaboration platforms increase productivity by decreasing delays between inquiries and responses -- whether the communication is among employees, employees and external business partners, or employees and customers.
-Decision-making is faster, resulting in more agile companies that are responsive to stakeholder needs and market demands.
+Electronic communication systems, such as email, video conferencing and online collaboration platforms, increase productivity by decreasing delays between inquiries and responses -- whether the communication is among employees, employees and external business partners or employees and customers.
+Decision-making is faster, resulting in more nimble companies that are responsive to stakeholder needs and market demands.
 Electronic communication has also eliminated, in some cases, employee business travel and supported more open, collaborative cultures so any employee can contribute ideas.

 Digital systems that power e-business can also extend an organization's reach beyond its brick-and-mortar walls.
-Cloud-based business applications enable remote and hybrid workers to perform their jobs in the office, from their home and other locations.
-Similarly, cloud-based apps and the internet allow business transactions 24/7 so even solo practitioners and small businesses can conduct business globally.
+Cloud-based business applications enable remote and hybrid workers to perform their jobs in the office, from their home and from other locations.
+Similarly, cloud-based apps and the internet enable business transactions 24/7, so even solo practitioners and small businesses can conduct business globally.

 E-business influences just about every aspect of an enterprise, including customer service, experiences, expectations and transactions.